awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/react-native.md

 !!! info "Important"

     - Your `appId` and `endpoint` are already set up in it.
 We only need to initialize the SDK once after the application starts.
-    - Make sure you call `ClickstreamAnalytics.init` as early as possible in your application’s life-cycle.
+    - Make sure you call `ClickstreamAnalytics.init()` as early as possible in your application's life-cycle.
 And make sure the SDK is initialized when calling other APIs.
     - We can use `const result = await ClickstreamAnalytics.init()` to get the boolean value of the initialization result.

 ### 3. Start using